I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 A standout for three World Series champion San Francisco Giants teams in the 2010s, Buster Posey was among the best players in baseball during his prime and made six All-Star teams.
 He lifted San Francisco to championships in 2010, '12, and '14, claiming Rookie of the Year honors (2010) and MVP honors (2012) along the way.
-A strong defender, Posey has a career fielding percentage of .995, and going into the 2021 season, he added a .302 average and 140 career home runs.
+A strong defender, Posey had a career fielding percentage of .995, and he added a .302 average and 158 career home runs.

 Gabby Hartnett (1922–41)

 When Gabby Hartnett broke into the league, he was known for his defense.
 By the time his career had finished, he’d become a balanced player who was also feared when he stepped up to the plate.
 Hartnett made six straight All-Star teams between 1933 and ‘38 and was the 1935 MVP in the National League.
 He closed his career as a .297 hitter and 236 home runs.
 He led the league in caught stealing percentage six times and was elected to the Hall of Fame in 1955.